grandparkla/nyela/index.markdown

 ### A note for beautiful Los Angeles

 This is a space for unity – where Angelenos and visitors from all around the world can celebrate together.
-Any bullying, discrimination, or hateful acts are not allowed in this space.
-If you are an attendee, and you see SOMETHING, say SOMETHING.
+Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, say something.**

 ### The following is also prohibited at this event